 Open House Lagos firmly believes in the efficacy of openness and accessibility in building stronger communities.
 Open House Lagos 2019 is centred on showcasing the exchange of ideas and solutions through architecture.
 We believe that architecture is a language with many dialects – numerous style variances due to culture, history, climate but one that is understood and appreciated by many.
 Good design allows people to live together prosperously beyond the constructs of physical and non-physical barriers, regardless of race, religion, sexuality, gender, age, wealth or ability.
 In this year’s theme, Crossing Borders, Building Bridges, we hope to show how architecture can be used as an instrument to foster inclusion and openness in our societies.
 We welcome you to join our conversations and events on- and offline.

-Open House Lagos will spread across Lagos Islands, Mainland and in-between, as it is deliberately curated to showcase the depth of architectural expression, aesthetics and functionality.
+Open House Lagos will spread across Lagos Island, Victoria island and the Mainland as it is deliberately curated to showcase the depth of architectural expression, aesthetics and functionality.
 It will also feature 30+ buildings and 11 tours spread across diverse transportation channels with the aim of providing tourists with a holistic feel of Lagos transportation system.

 ABOUT OPEN HOUSE